ChrisKalahiki/CNN-for-BelgiumTS-and-MNIST/README.md

 # Identifying-Street-Signs-with-Tensorflow
-Private Repo for Learning and Playing around with TensroFlow
+This is repository was created as w final project for a senior level artificial intelligence course at Louisiana Tech University.

-This project began as a final project for an artificial intelligence course at Louisiana Tech University.
+A Convolutional Neural Network was created to identify European street signs in the BelgiumTSC data set.
+The signs were classified into 62 different categories separated by the type of sign.